modyo/ym4r_gm/README.md

-# YM4R/GM plugin for Rails
+# YM4R/GM plugin for Rails 3
+Note by guilleiguaran: If you need the version for Rails 2.x check this repo: <a href="http://github.com/ewildgoose/ym4r_gm">http://github.com/ewildgoose/ym4r_gm</a>

 This is the latest version of the YM4R/GM plugin for Rails (YM4RGMP4R?).
 Its aim is to facilitate the use of Google Maps from Rails application.
 It includes and enhances all the web application-related functionalities found in the YM4R gem as of version 0.4.1.